-If you want to truly evolve your fundraising strategy, your nonprofit will need to host recurring events like a gala.
+If you want to truly evolve your fundraising strategy, your nonprofit will need to host recurring events like galas.
 A gala is an annual dinner party that incorporates various fundraising tactics, like text-to-give or a charity auction.
 The main focus of the night should be thanking your key supporters, like your mid-tier and major donors.

-5. Obstacle Course
+7. Obstacle Course

 Then, promote your event and charge an admission fee.
 You can even add a theme and encourage runners to dress up.
 Remember to include water stations!

-6. Pancake Breakfast
+8. Pancake Breakfast

 Who doesn’t love a good pancake breakfast?
-Either partner up with your local pancake house or have volunteers make the pancakes.
+Either partner up with your community’s diner or have volunteers make the pancakes.
 Make sure to offer options for everyone: gluten-free, sugar-free, and vegan.
 Then, sell them to your hungry guests.
-Don’t forget about beverages either!

-8. Paint Run
+10. Paint Run

-9. Animal De-Stress Day
+11. Animal De-Stress Day

-Animal advocacy groups can partner with a local business or a nearby college campus and bring an excited, friendly group of pets.
-Ask for donations for guests to hang out with the sweet animals for a certain amount of time.
+Animal advocacy groups can partner with a local business or a nearby college campus and bring a friendly group of pets.
+Ask for donations for guests to hang out with, or take photos with the sweet animals for a certain amount of time.

-10. Multicultural Fair
+12. Multicultural Fair

-Multicultural fairs are a great opportunity for nonprofits to exhibit their supporters’ diversity.
-Plus, everyone will get to know a little bit about unfamiliar lifestyles.
-Have volunteers set up booths where they represent their unique cultural values.
+To host your event effectively, have volunteers set up booths where they can represent their cultures.
 Whether it’s through food, culture-based talents, or a presentation on traditions, everyone is sure to learn a thing or two about their neighbors.